parse-community/Parse-SDK-Flutter/README.md

         clientKey: keyParseClientKey, // Required for some setups
         debug: true, // When enabled, prints logs to console
         liveQueryUrl: keyLiveQueryUrl, // Required if using LiveQuery
-        autoSendSessionId: true, // Some confurations require this to be true
+        autoSendSessionId: true, // Required for authentication and ACL
         securityContext: securityContext, // Again, required for some setups
-		coreStore: await CoreStoreSharedPrefsImp.getInstance()); // Will use SharedPreferences instead of Sembast as an internal DB
+	coreStore: await CoreStoreSharedPrefsImp.getInstance()); // Local data storage method.
+Will use SharedPreferences instead of Sembast as an internal DB
 ```

 ## Objects